-FBI agent dead, others injured in Florida shooting while serving warrant: reports
+2 FBI agents dead, others injured in Florida shooting while serving warrant: source

 FBI was reportedly attempting to serve a warrant in a child pornography case

-At least one FBI agent is dead and several others injured in a shooting while trying to serve a search warrant at a home in Sunrise, Florida early Tuesday morning in a child pornography case, according to reports.
+Two FBI agents were killed Tuesday morning and three others were wounded while trying to serve a search warrant at a home in Sunrise, Fla., in a child pornography case, the FBI confirmed to Fox News.
+The suspect is also dead.

-One federal law enforcement source told the Miami Herald that at least five agents were shot and two were "gravely wounded" in the incident that occurred at around 6 a.m. in the Fort Lauderdale suburb.
+The incident unfolded around 6 a.m. in the vicinity of 10100 Reflections Boulevard, Sunrise, Florida.
+Two of the wounded agents were transported to the hospital and are in stable condition, the FBI said.
+The names of the deceased will not be released at this time, they added.

 LAWYER TIED TO TEXAS AG PROBE FOUND TRACKING DEVICE ON TRUCK

-The FBI could not immediately confirm to Fox News the number of agents injured or any other details about the scene.
+The Sunrise Police Department said that residents in neighborhoods along Nob Hill Road, between NW 44th Street and West Oakland Park Boulevard. were asked to remain in their homes, and were unable to leave their communities due to the traffic shutdown on Nob Hill Road.

-The Sunrise Police Department said that residents in neighborhoods along Nob Hill Rd, between NW 44th St and W Oakland Park Blvd. were asked to remain in their homes, and were unable to leave their communities due to the traffic shutdown on Nob Hill Road.
+Shortly before 10 a.m., the department sent out an alert to all residents that there was "no danger to the public," but that there would still be "a large police presence in the area through the day."

 Multiple law enforcement agencies descended on the scene where the suspect was reportedly barricaded in their home.
 Officers from the Sunrise Police Department, Miramar SWAT team, Davies Police Department, and Fort Lauderdale Police Department were all on site.